openedx/open-edx-proposals/oeps/oep-0021-proc-deprecation.rst

 If this is not available yet, then the status can be kept as "In Progress" and appropriate status from this OEP can be updated in the description field.
-If there are any issues viewing the board or creating/editing a ticket as an Open edX community member, then contact either of the authors for assistance.*
+If there are any issues viewing the board or creating/editing a ticket as an Open edX community member, then contact either of the authors for assistance.
+This note will be removed once the JIRA workflow has been established.*

 4. Initiate discussion as needed with the relevant edX team(s) that own the technology or other stakeholders on intention and timeline for removal.
 The